koyalshubham/handwriting_recognition/README.md

 keras
 sys

+Please run sudo apt-get install libhdf5-serial-dev to install h5py to load the model used

 # input
 As input this program takes the path containing the fused dead-sea scrolls given by the user as an argument using command.
 Example: python my_classifier.py mypath/testset/.
 If no path is given, the path takes the default value 'images' and searches for a folder with that name in the same root directory.